Product added to cart

-VLR-6 RESISTOR = 1 BULB
+ONE VLR-6 RESISTOR = ONE 25W BULB

-When it comes to mounting we always recommend using fasteners (self-tapping screws or bolts) to install the resistor to a metal surface.
-For VLR-6 applications we do offer high temperature double-sided tape to attach to a clean metal surface.
+Mounting the VLR is extremely easy with the supplied high-temperature double-sided tape.
+Just peal and stick them to a clean metal surface.
 Always keep your resistor away from existing wiring or plastic parts as they could be damaged with sustained resistor use.

 Once the resistors have been installed test them by turning on the turn signals.
-Hazards will not hyper flash so be sure to test each side individually.
+Hazards will not hyperflash so be sure to test each side individually.

-CAUTION - LOAD RESISTORS CAN GET HOT
+CAUTION - LOAD RESISTORS MAY GET HOT

 Even though the VLR resistors operate much cooler than standard gold resistors they can still get hot especially if the turn signals are left on for an extended period of time (i.e. hazards are on while broken down alongside the road).
 It is a good idea to always mount a load resistor to a metal surface away from other wires or plastic parts.